KordelFranceTech/COFEA/README.md

 This repository is a work in progress.
 It builds off of the work conducted by Dr. John Sheppard, Dr. Shane Strasser, and Dr. Stephyn Butcher in Factored Evolutionary Algorithms (FEA) [1].
-See the references below for the particular works that this repository credits in regards to FEA:
+See the references below for the particular works that this repository credits in regards to FEA.

 In addition to the work of Sheppard, et al., this repository also builds off of the work of Ma, et al. (2020) in their original paper of Self-paced Multi-view Co-training (SPaMCo) [8].
 It has been adapted to learn a policy for a Markov decision process